dgraph-io/dgraph-docs/content/dgraph-overview.md

 Dgraph supports [JSON]({{< relref "json-mutation-format.md" >}}) data as both a return structure and an insert/update format.
 In Dgraph JSON nesting represents relations among nodes, so `{ "name":"Bob", "homeAddress": { "Street":"123 Main st" } }` efficiently and intuitively represents a Person node, an Address node, and a relation (called "homeAddress") between them.

-In addition, Dgraph supports [RDF triples]({{< relref "dql-rdf.md" >}}) as an input and outpup format.
+In addition, Dgraph supports [RDF triples]({{< relref "dql-rdf.md" >}}) as an input and output format.

 Dgraph relationships are directed links between nodes, allowing optimized traversal from node to node.
 Dgraph allows a bidirectional relation via directed relationships in both directions if desired.

 ## Application developers and data engineers work together seamlessly
-Dgraph allows a particularly smoooth interaction among data teams or experts and data consumers.
+Dgraph allows a particularly smooth interaction among data teams or experts and data consumers.
 GraphQL's flexibility empowers data consumers to get exactly the data they want, in the format they want it, at the speed they need, without writing custom REST APIs or understanding a new graph query language.

 Database experts can focus on the data, schema and indexes, without maintaining a sprawling set of REST APIs, views, or optimized queries tailored to each data consumer or app.